 - popular music studies (Ralf von Appen)

-The third year will focus on writing and finalizing the PhD thesis.
+The third year (final phase) will focus on writing and finalizing the PhD thesis.
 Therefore, the milestones are the completion, submission and defense of the PhD thesis.
 In order to support this important phase and ensure an intensive exchange with the supervision team, we will offer a writing retreat.
 In additon to the mobility and networking aspects, professional experience such as teaching may be gained during the third year.
 Ideally, graduation takes place at the end of the third year.